geotools/geotools/docs/user/library/referencing/parameter.rst

 Parameter
 ---------

-The ``gt-referencing`` module is the first one to use the ``Parameter`` and ``ParameterGroup`` data structure defined by ``gt-opengis``.
+The ``gt-referencing`` uses the ``Parameter`` and ``ParameterGroup`` data structure defined by ``gt-api`` module.

-These Parameters are a bit odd for Java developers:
+The ``Parameter`` data structure:

-* They are actually a dynamic type system (you need to inspect the values at runtime in order to learn what values are acceptable)
+* Forms a dynamic type system (you need to inspect the values at runtime in order to learn what values are acceptable)
-* They are based an ISO Standard, rather than Java Beans
+* Is based an ISO Standard, rather than Java Beans
-* They are strongly typed (you need a ``ParameterDescriptor`` in place to create a ``ParameterValue``)
+* Is strongly typed (you need a ``ParameterDescriptor`` in place to create a ``ParameterValue``)
-* They allow multiplicity, the same parameter can be repeated multiple times if needed.
+* Allows multiplicity, the same parameter can be repeated multiple times if needed.
 Very similar to how XML elements are allowed to repeat
-* They allow parameters to be "grouped", similar to how XML supports elements in a sequence
+* Allows parameters to be "grouped", similar to how XML supports elements in a sequence

 ParameterDescriptor and Parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^